 Residence Halls of UCT Prague

-These apartments are opened in the autumn of 2020, located in Holešovice, Prague 7.
-They offer modern accommodation primarily for students, however they are willing to offer even long-term contracts to our employeees.
+These apartments were opened in the autumn 2020, are located in Holešovice, Prague 7.
+They offer modern accommodation primarily for students, however they are willing to offer even long-term contracts to our employees.

 The options they offer are: SINGLE studio, DOUBLE studio and SHARE studio.